 The main tactical unit in the NE of Turkey is a brigade.
 In 2009, the CB contained 9 tank, 16 mechanized and 11 infantry brigades.
 As a rule, brigades are directly subordinate to the army corps or are part of divisions.

-The tank battalion consists of a command and control center (2 tank), three tank companies, a control platoon, a support platoon, a maintenance platoon.
-A tank company has 13 tanks (a company commander’s tank, four platoons of three tanks).
-Total battalion in the 41 tank.
+Tank The battalion consists of a command and staff (2 tanks), three tank companies, a command platoon, a support platoon, and a maintenance platoon.
+The tank company has 13 tanks (tank company commander, four platoons of three tanks).
+There are 41 tanks in the battalion.

 According to the “Armed Forces - 2007” program adopted in 2014, by the end of 2014, it is planned to reduce the number of combat troops to 280-300 thousands, simultaneously with equipping the troops with modern weapons and military equipment and controls.
 It is planned to liquidate two field armies (3-th field and 4-th Aegean), create a single command of the three types of armed forces (land forces, air forces and navy) and convert the existing General Staff to the appropriate "joint" headquarters, which will be subject to command of the types of armed forces .
 On the basis of the headquarters of the 1 th field army and the 2 th field army, the commands of the Western and Eastern groups of forces will be created, and the entire territory of Turkey will be divided into two parts in military administrative and operational terms.